Table of Contents

 - commented on “longevity” which meant how quickly lubricant wore off or dried up.
 FF said that some lubricants wore off fast.
 The methodology of measurement is not clear.

-Other manufacturers have interpolated their products into copies of the FF/VeloNews bar graphs.
+Lubricant manufacturers make claims about efficiency to market their products .
+Some have interpolated their products into copies of the FF/VeloNews bar graphs.

 The FF tests, available at the following sources, appear to be the only accessible efficiency tests.